How to Monitor Storage Performance with a Single Application

 When I have a choice between these two options, I generally prefer the client which can be installed on administrator workstations.
 Using typical deployment solutions, I can automate the installs.
 I certainly don’t want to have to keep up with Java or Silverlight and patching either.
 However, I would rather not have to install anything.
 SolarWinds’ Storage Monitor has a useful web interface without requiring Java or Silverlight.
 Here’s the initial dashboard:

-Vendor Agnostic Monitoring Solution
+Vendor Agnostic Storage Monitoring Solution

-Performance Troubleshooting Capability
+Performance Monitoring and Troubleshooting

 When I click on CLARiiON, I’m taken to a page where I can see the basic information about the storage device.
 My eyes are immediately drawn to a shaded area with red circles.